The IEEE Nikola Tesla Award was established in 1975 through an agreement between the IEEE Power Engineering Society and the IEEE Board of Directors.

 Scope: For outstanding contributions to the generation and utilization of electric power

-Prize: The award consists of a plaque and honorarium.
+Prize: The award consists of a bronze medal, a certificate, and honorarium.

 Basis for judging: In the evaluation process, the following criteria are considered: impact on technology, inventive value, breadth of use, leadership, and quality of the nomination.